jiafenggit/EasyTimer/README.md

   /*
    * Will run demo class every 2 seconds.
-   * second parameter "true" means that this
+   * Second parameter is set to "true", which means
-   * timer will repeat.
+   * that this timer will unlimitedly repeat.
 If set to false,
    * it will only run once before being removed
    * from pending timers.
    */